pythonanywhere/help_pages/articles/LetsEncrypt.md

 * *Tip: if you're using our password-protection feature for your web app, you'll need to switch that off for the duration of this procedure*

+If you get a warning saying something like this:

+    To use dehydrated with this certificate authority you have to agree to their terms of service which you can find here: https://letsencrypt.org/documents/LE-SA-v1.1.1-August-1-2016.pdf To accept these terms of service run `/home/username/dehydrated/dehydrated --register --accept-terms`.

+...then you need to run the command they specify, and *then run the original dehydrated command again*.

 If this is successful, you'll now have a directory named `www.yourdomain.com` in your `letsencrypt` directory and your certificate and key will be in there.